Shadow15510/Vecmat/README.md

 ### Presentation

 Vecmat is a librairie of vectorial and matricial manipulations.
 This librairie is oriented-object, so you can use `Vector` and `Matrix` like `list` or `str` objects.
+This librairie was made by @coco33920 and @Shadow15510.

-Version 1.2 released on 28 of June.
+Version 1.3 released on 11 of July.

 ### Licence